Universal Serial Bus

 (Type A/B, Male/Female)

-Four different types: the (A/B) Jacks are used on the chassis side, and the (A/B) Plugs are used on the cable ends.
+There are four different connector types: the (A/B) Jacks are used on the chassis side, and the (A/B) Plugs are used on the cable ends.
 Type A jacks connect to type A plugs, and type B jacks connect to type B plugs.
 Normally Hubs will have an A jack.
 Cables will have an A plug on one end an a B plug on the opposite end.
 The connectors have both pins 1 and 4 longer then 3 and 4, so power and ground mate first.
 Having the power and ground pins mate first allow devices to be Hot-Swappable.
 Type A connectors point to the Hub, while type B connectors point to the Function.
 Normally a cable will have a type A connector on the computer side [Hub] and a USB type B connector on the far [function] side, to a USB device.
 The cable pinout and signal names are shown in the table below [90 ohms +/-15% differential impedance]:

-micro-USB Connector Manufacturers
+micro-USB Connector Manufacturers.

-Keystone {USB Type A/B Sockets, USB Type A/B Plug}
+Keystone {USB 3.0 Type A/B Sockets, USB 3.0 Type A/B Plugs}

 OUPIIN America Inc. {Type A, B USB Connectors}